tumenbaevaj/book-club-api-tests/README.md

 ### [Allure TestOps](https://allure.qa.guru/project/5356/dashboards)

-Test execution results are sent from Jenkins to **Allure TestOps**.
+Test execution results are sent from Jenkins to **Allure TestOps**, and the Jenkins job can also be launched directly from Allure TestOps.

 Allure TestOps is used for: